iameberedavid/Expresso-Customer-Churn-Challenge-On-Zindi/README.md

 A submission csv file was created bearing the user_id of each customer on the Test dataset and their churn predictions.
 This file was submitted on Zindi.

 ### 9. Exportation

+The Machine Learning components (imputer, scaler, encoder, and best model) were exported with these libraries:

 - os
 - pickle